Bangkok to Bali

 Day 20-21: Yogyakarta to Ngadas

 We'll be heading to Malang by train today, where we'll stop off to switch to a private vehicle to make the rest of the journey to Ngadas, nestled within the scenic Mount Bromo region.
 We'll meet our host families on arrival and get settled into our homestay.
-In the evening we'll come together as a group at one of the community leaders' homes to learn more about the community's traditions and local history.
+In the evening, we'll come together as a group at one of the community leaders' homes to learn more about the community's traditions and local history.
 On day 21, we'll wave goodbye to our hosts and explore more of the village on foot before beginning a trek to Mt.
 Bromo's crater.
-White smoke pours from Bromo as a constant reminder of its ‘active’ status.
-Be sure to catch an early night when you reach your hotel – an even earlier start beckons tomorrow morning!
+2 breakfasts, 1 lunch and 1 dinner included.

 Day 22: Bromo and Red Island

 Start your day with breakfast, and then an early morning hike to watch the sunrise from one of Mt.
 Bromo’s sensational vantage points.
 Popular with tourists and locals alike, this is an incredible opportunity to learn about the indigenous Tenggerese people, who can often be seen making the trek up to Bromo’s peak with offerings to the supreme Buddhist deity.
 Later, settle in and rest your feet for the duration of your journey to the beach!
 You’ll spend the next two nights at a wicked surf camp, and wake up refreshed with the sea and sand to enjoy.

 Surf’s up!
 Grab a board after breakfast, and hit the waves in the morning with a surf lesson from local teachers, then use your free time as you please.
 Relax in a beachfront hammock, or put your new surf skills to the test with an afternoon’s action in the water.
 For those growing thirsty for some local culture, there’s also the local village to explore.